Before you see the difference between linear speed and angular speed, you need to understand what linear speed is.

 The linear speed is basically the same as the speed we defined in this lesson.
 The only difference between speed and linear speed is that the expression linear speed is used when the motion is circular.

-Let us pretend that the circle above shows the view from the top of a merry-go-round.
+Let us pretend that the circle below shows the view from the top of a merry-go-round.

 The red circles represent the horses.
 Notice that a horse moving around the blue circle have a greater linear speed than a horse moving around the brown circle.
 Can you tell why this is so?